TaskRatchet/theory/cohort-analysis.md

 | 2022-08 | 15        | 10                            | 67% |
 | 2022-09 | 19        | 17                            | 89% |

 These numbers seem very strong.
 I'm guessing there are other numbers that would be more important to push.
+Of course, I could instantly increase this number to 100% by making it a part of the registration process.